digital-asset/daml/ledger/sandbox-on-x/README.md

 ### Running Sandbox-on-X using CLI-driven configuration (Legacy)

+> Note: This style of running is deprecated and configuration via HOCON should be
+> used in preference to get access to all the configuration options.

 Two command line parameters for legacy mode are mandatory when running *Sandbox on X*: the participant-id and the port.
 You can specify them as follows: